Durability & Design Done Right

 Would I prefer no heel seam at all?
 Yes, please, Chisos!
 I’m concerned it’ll rub unless I wear really thick socks.
 I’ll see if Google has some extra tips for breaking in boots more quickly.

 But, I was impressed by the team’s response and commitment to making sure I had a pair that worked better for me.
 I also think sizing down to 7.5 would have helped my foot move less and probably have made that seam less prominent.

 Caring for Your Boots

 These boots will hold up for decades—if you care for them properly.

-Luckily, Chisos sells gooey leather balm so you can clean with the best.
+Luckily, Chisos sells gooey leather balm so you can keep your boots looking great.

 Not only does it refresh and rejuvenate the leather, it also cuts down on scuffing, cracking, and moisture damage.